 Spend the following flights getting familiar with your model and making sure it is properly trimmed for straight and level flight.
-When you feel comfortable with your flight.
 When you feel comfortable with your model, it's time to try aerobatics.

 BEGINNING AEROBATICS

 Almost all maneuvers are a combination of loops and rolls, so if you can do these two things, you're off to a good start!
 We highly recommend the book Flight Training Course, Volume II, published by R/C Modeler Magazine.
 Some of the following is taken from this manual, with the gracious permission of the magazine.